mblakew/lounge-lizard/known-issues.md

 ID and redirect URI in [teams-api-helper.js](lib/service/teams/teams-api-helper.js).
 Note that both client ID and redirect URI are critical components of the application's authentication flow although redirect URI is not used except as part of the payload that is sent to Microsoft when retrieving an access token for a user.

+* **Server updates:** The application is not currently capable of detecting when updated data is available and retrieving updated data.
+See the [Teams](Teams.md) document for more information.

 * **Example events:** The TeamsAccount class registers listeners for two example events called TEST_EVENT and TEST_EVENT_WITH_PARAM though the TeamsApiHelper class does not currently contain any code that raises either of those events.
 These events are intended to